 Child custody refers to the rights and obligations between parents, regarding their children, after a divorce, legal separation, or paternity decree.
 There are two independent types of custody.

-- Refers to the amount of time each parent is permitted physically with a child.
+Physical custody refers to the amount of time each parent is permitted physically with a child.
 This may be sole, primary, or joint custody.

-- Refers to a parent’s decision-making rights regarding a child’s health, education, and welfare.
+Legal custody refers to a parent’s decision-making rights regarding a child’s health, education, and welfare.
 It, too, may be sole, primary, or joint custody.

 Often, the Court designates one parent as the primary physical custodian, giving the other parent a schedule of temporary custody and visitation.
 In some cases, however, the Court orders a joint legal and physical custody, by which, both parents have substantial access to their children.

 The Court’s decision in a particular case is based upon, among other things, the child’s wishes, each parent’s historical nurturing role, and the relative circumstances of the parties going into the future.

 Representing parents in custody cases is a challenging task that requires an attorney willing to advocate for your rights.
 Call Lowe Law, PLLC at (832) 953-LOWE(5693) to discuss your child custody matters now, don’t wait!